Copyright © Astronomy Roadshow All rights Reserved

 On one or two occasions, the astronauts halted the vehicle, lifted each wheel and extracted the material as best they can just by tapping them gently with a hammer.
 Then they carried the vehicle a few feet away from all the loose debris, put it back on the deck (away from the existing tracks) then continued with the EVA after taking a picture or two.

 On earth the Rover weighed 209kg, on the moon with just 17% of earth's gravity, it weighs just 35.5kg.
-Moving the vehicle around by hand is no big deal.
+Moving the vehicle around by hand is no big deal for two healthy astronauts.